jonathan-vella/MCW-Building-the-business-migration-case-with-Linux-and-OSS-DB-to-Azure/Hands-on lab/Before the HOL - Building the business migration case with Linux and OSS DB to Azure.md

     Once the ARM template is deployed, the status will change to complete.

+   **Note**: Verify deployment success of each resource.
+Transient errors are possible and can cause problems later in the hands on lab.

 ### Task 2: Verify on-premises web application

 In this task, you will configure the web application hosted on the simulated on-premises virtual machine that was provisioned by the ARM Template deployment.